 THE SINGLE MOST IMPORTANT VARIABLE IN THE WELDING PROCESS IS THE ELECTRODE.
 The Orion welder comes standard with (5) 0.5mm and (5) 1.0mm electrodes.
 The 1.0mm electrodes are a good all around electrode while the 0.5mm electrode is excellent for very small projects.
 The larger 1mm electrode allows more energy to come out at one time.
-The smaller 0.5mm electrode is better for applications where less energy is being used.
+The smaller 0.5mm electrode may be better for cases when less energy is desired.

-HANDS ON: Make a weld using 10 Ws and a sharp 1.0mm electrode.
-Now make a weld using the same settings with a sharp 0.5mm electrode.
+HANDS ON: Make a weld using 15 Ws using a sharp 1.0mm electrode.
+Now make a weld using the same settings using a sharp 0.5mm tip.

-In the 'HANDS ON' examples above, more energy was transferred from the Orion into the workpiece for the same setting using the 1mm electrode.
-For very small parts, using the small electrode is sufficient.
+In the 'HANDS ON' examples above, more energy was transferred from the Orion into the piece for the same setting using the 1mm electrode.
+For very small parts using the small electrode is sufficient.
 This option reduces the peak weld current versus using the large electrode and can also allow for a smaller weld spot.
 For larger parts use the 1mm electrode.
 The 1mm electrode is used when needing additional weld current (more melting for same energy).
 The larger electrode is recommended for metals such as silver, due to higher welding energy requirements of such metals.

-Note: The 0.5mm electrode will "burn" or oxidize at higher energy settings.
-As a general suggestion, the 1mm electrode is a good choice for most applications, even very small ones

-Left: Using too much energy with the 0.5mm electrode will cause it to overheat and reduce its life.
+Note: The 0.5mm small electrode will "burn" or oxidize at higher energy settings.
+As a general suggestion, the 1mm electrode is a good choice for most applications, even very small ones Left: Using too much energy with the 0.5mm electrode will cause it to overheat and reduce its life.
 Right: A 1.0mm electrode can weld at a variety of energies without overheating.